Kogi people: Lifestyle

 Kogi men and women alike have simple modes of dress.
-The women pick, card, and spin wool and cotton while men do the weaving of the cloth.
-Clothing for men consists of a tunic and simple pants tied with a string at the waist.
-Clothing for women consists of a single length of cloth wrapped around their bodies as a dress.
+Women pick, card, and spin wool and cotton; men weave it into cloth.
+Men's clothing consists of a tunic and simple pants tied with a string at the waist.
+Women's clothing consists of a single length of cloth wrapped around their bodies as a dress.
 The Kogi all wear only pure white clothing.
-They say that white represents the Great Mother and therefore the purity of nature.
+They say that white represents the Great Mother, and therefore the purity of nature.

 The Kogi live in a series of villages, called Kuibolos, containing circular huts made of stone, mud, and palm leaves.
 Men live in a separate hut from the women and children.
-Each village contains a large hut called a "nuhue" or temple where only men are allowed.
-In the "nuhue" many things are discussed and decisions are made.
+Each village contains a large hut called a nuhue ("temple") where only men are allowed.
+In the nuhue, many things are discussed and decisions are made.
 Divination and concentration also occur in these temples.
 Women are not allowed because the Kogi believe that women are more connected to the Great Mother and have no need of entering the temple.
 There are also women priests in the villages.

-All consultations are done with Mamos, and many of the decisions are based on their wisdom and knowledge.
-Many Kogi marriages are arranged by Mamos to ensure the most fruitful communities.
-Marriages are not forced, and the buying or selling of women is not permitted, although women as young as 14 can be married and have children.
+All consultations are done with mamos, and many of the decisions are based on their wisdom and knowledge.
+Many Kogi marriages are arranged by mamos to ensure fruitful communities.
+Marriages are not forced, and the buying or selling of women is not permitted, although women as young as 14 marry and bear children.
 The Kogi do not allow the mistreatment of women, and it is not uncommon to find marriages that were not arranged, but the Kogi also disapprove of breaking arranged marriages.

-Fields, houses, and livestock are passed from mother to daughter as well as from father to son, which is bilateral inheritance of these items.
+Fields, houses, and livestock are passed from mother to daughter and from father to son, which is bilateral inheritance of these items.
 There is also the normal parallel descent of personal items, including ritual objects which are male property and descend patrilineally.
 But certain rights, names or associations descend matrilineally.

 Common crops of trade are sugar and coffee.
 Much of the sugar is turned into "panela," a type of Colombian hardened brown sugar.
 The women do most of the planting of the vegetables, but farming is a responsibility of the whole family.

 Contemporary Kogi

-The Kogi practice agriculture using slash-and-burn farming methods; each family tends farms at varying altitudes of the Sierra, producing different crops to satisfy the range of their needs.
+The Kogi practice agriculture using slash-and-burn farming methods; each family tends farms at varying altitudes of the Sierra, producing a variety of crops to satisfy their needs.
 They also raise cattle on the highlands.